 Generator Transfer Switch Installation

 Your generator will also need an automatic transfer switch, so you need to know the amperage of the electrical service panel in your house.
-The switch senses utility power during an outage and will start your generator’s engine while disconnecting power from the line.
+The switch senses loss of utility power during an outage and will start your generator’s engine while disconnecting from utility power.
 Most homes have a 200 amp main breaker, but older or smaller homes may have 100 or 150 amp capability.
 These are important matters to think about before choosing your standby generator from AVA Electrical.